-The largest universities in Fort Worth, TX are Tarrant County College District, with 7,759 graduates, Texas Christian University, with 2,796 graduates, and University of North Texas Health Science Center, with 663 graduates.
+The largest universities in Fort Worth, TX are Tarrant County College District (8,307 degrees awarded in 2017), Texas Christian University (2,919 degrees), and University of North Texas Health Science Center (855 degrees).

 The median property value in Fort Worth, TX is $189,300, and the homeownership rate is 56.4%.
 Most people in Fort Worth, TX commute by Drove Alone, and the average commute time is 26.7 minutes.
 The average car ownership in Fort Worth, TX is 2 cars per household.